BrianDouglasIE/BrianDouglasIE.github.io/posts/add-if-not-exists-to-your-migrations.md

----
-title: Add IF NOT EXISTS to your migrations
+Add IF NOT EXISTS to your migrations
-date: 09/10/2024
+09/10/2024
-tags: [ sql ]
+sql
 ---

 When working on a codebase with a number of other developers migrations can cause database conflicts.
 One simple step to stop migrations failing when switching between development branches is to add `IF NOT EXISTS` when creating a table.

 <!-- more -->